wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 # DesignSystem

-The Bodiless DesignSystem is a hybrid approach of using Atomic Design and Pattern Lab model to implement a reusable design system in React.
+The BodilessJS Design System is a hybrid approach of using Atomic Design and Pattern Lab model to implement a reusable design system in React.
 It allows us to utilize Reacts higher-order component (HOC) for reusing component logic at more granular layer.
 It will implement utility layer which is the core styling of the site with the element tokens that add design to single HTML element.
-Continuing this logic, the component tokens consists of more compex HOCs that apply design.
+Continuing this logic, the component tokens consists of more complex HOCs that apply design.
 All the element tokens & component tokens can be easily reused/extended to meet the design requirements without changing how/which components are used by the more complex/advanced HOCs.

 The suggested design system is to structure your system in the following way: